TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/lw001-bg-pro/_index.md

 {{< figure src="lw001-bg-pro.png" alt="Moko Smart LW001-BG Pro" class="float plain" width="50%">}}

-The Moko Smart [LW001-BG Pro](https://www.mokosmart.com/lorawan-tracker-lw001-bg-pro/) is a LoRaWAN Tracker.
-It integrates GPS positioning, Bluetooth positioning and WiFi positioning and supports multiple detection methods, like an anti-demolition alarm, motion detection and vibration detection.
+The Moko Smart [LW001-BG Pro](https://www.mokosmart.com/lorawan-tracker-lw001-bg-pro/) is a LoRaWAN tracker.
+It integrates GPS positioning, Bluetooth positioning and WiFi positioning and supports multiple detection methods, such as anti-demolition alarm, motion detection and vibration detection.

 The device supports a variety of working modes as well and is suitable for most tracking applications.